Bluesky97/AreaParkir/README.md

 # AreaParkir
-Hiring Test Case from Doku Indonesia.
 This program (Windows Forms Application) is to add car to the parking lot (must be suitable) for example: car can parks in bus/car parking lot and also the user can check the car to the suitable parking lot.
 Car: can parks in bus/car parking lot
 Motor: can parks in bus/car/motor parking lot
 Bus: can parks in bus parking lot only.